Skip to main content

 Fresh & Live

-At Paii, our culinary team led by Chef Joe Weeraket Nilayon only selects the best of local and imported seafood.
+At Paii, our culinary team led by Chef Bua Sarocha Rajatanawin only selects the best of local and imported seafood.
 Some of seafood items sourced from specific regions from all over the world such as scallop from Hokkaido, Japan, Jean-Paul oysters from France, black mussels from New Zealand and more.
 Not only imported seafood, diners can also enjoy local seafood like mud crab from Samut Songkhram, banana squid from Chonburi and much more.

 Our Recipes